-Cultural Intelligence Development in International Business
+Cultural Intelligence Development: Essential for Success in International Business

 The world has become an open village.
 Such globalization has made it possible to sojourn to different parts of the world, meeting different types of people who have very different practices, which of course seem strange.
 Despite these differences people need not only to enhance communication between them, but also the ability to understand the different cultural practices and symbols.
 This becomes a very intriguing phenomenon (Earley and Ang, 2003).
 This is because different symbols acquire different meanings when interpreted across cultures.
 Therefore people, not only need to have the necessary intelligence to decipher the varied cultural orientations, but also to adapt to these new cultures.
 This paper will define the term cultural intelligence and what it means in a multi cultural society, especially in developing effective international business managers.